Paquita Mawson: Life and work

 Mawson met her future husband, geologist and Antarctic explorer Sir Douglas Mawson, at Broken Hill in late 1910 when he was undertaking geological expeditions there, and their courtship continued in her other family home in Tynte Street, North Adelaide, where her mother stayed while the children studied at school and university.
 They became engaged in 1911 and then endured a long separation while he was away in the Antarctic on the Australasian Antarctic Expedition (AAE) from mid-1911 until December 1913, during which time they wrote letters to each other, many of which were not received until his return.
 They married on 31 March 1914 at Holy Trinity Church of England, Balaclava, Melbourne, Captain John King Davis, who had captained and served as second-in-charge to Mawson of the AAE, served as best man.
-After Douglas was knighted in 1914, Paquita became Lady Francisca Adriana Mawson.
+After Douglas was knighted in 1914, Paquita became Lady Mawson.

 Leaving their first daughter Patricia (1915–1999; later a leading zoologist and parasitologist) with her mother in Melbourne, she sailed to England, where Douglas was working for the Ministry of Munitions.
 She supported him with secretarial work and also prepared hospital dressings.
 Their second child, Jessica Paquita "Quita" Mawson (1917–2004; married name McEwin), who became a bacteriologist, was born in London.

 After WWI ended, they came back to Australia and settled in Adelaide.
 After renting a home in Brighton while getting their home built on a plot of land owned by her father, the family moved into their new home, "Jerbii" in King Street, Brighton, in 1920.
 The Mawsons lived in Brighton until at least 1958, when Douglas died.
 Paquita Mawson, among her many other activities, was instrumental in establishing Hopetoun School, which operated out of the parish hall at St Jude's Anglican Church.

 She also joined and participated in the University Wives' Club, the Lyceum Club and the Queen Adelaide Club.
 She served as president of the Mothers' and Babies' Health Association and actively promoted baby care across the state.
 She also raised funds for a various causes, sometimes by using her organising skills to arrange concerts.

 As a member of the Australian Red Cross Society during WWII, Mawson ran extensive appeals for clothing donations.
 The branch was responsible for sending over 3,000 cases of clothing to the UK.
 Her welfare work included assisting women and children who were brought to Australia as refugees.
 She established a club for refugees from the Dutch East Indies (now Indonesia).

 She wrote a biography of her father titled A Vision of Steel: The Life of G. D. Delprat.
 It was published by Cheshire in 1958 and reviewed on the "Red Page" The Bulletin and elsewhere.
 Following her husband's death, she wrote about him in Mawson of the Antarctic, published in 1964 by Longman in London.